 Settle this truth before you do anything else...God loves you!

-Before you think about serving God, before you ever consider saying “yes” to ministry, before you ever take a step in obedience, let this really sink in: God loves you.
+Before you think about serving God, before you ever consider saying “yes” to ministry, before you ever take a step in obedience, let this really sink in: God loves you-becasue of who He is!

-1 John 4:10 tells us that love begins with God.
-“Not that we have loved God, but that He loved us.”
+1 John 4:19 tells us that love begins with God.
+“We love Him, becuase He first loved us.”
 His love moves first.
 His love initiates.
 His love acts.
 Romans 5:8 reminds us, “God shows His love for us in that while we were still sinners, Christ died for us.”
 Before repentance, before maturity, before ministry — there was love.
 His love is not reluctant or temporary.
 Jeremiah 31:3 declares, “I have loved you with an everlasting love; therefore I have continued My faithfulness to you.”
 Everlasting means it has no beginning and no end.
 God’s heart toward you has always been affection.

 From the beginning, what God has desired most is fellowship with His people.
-Enoch “walked with God,” and one day God simply took him home.
+Enoch “walked with God,” and one day God simply took him home (Genesis 5:24).
 That is the language of closeness.
 That is intimacy.
-David is remembered not first as a king or warrior, but as “a man after God’s own heart.”
-What distinguished him most was not achievement, but His desire for God, and that came from God's desire for him.
+The world remembers David as a king or warrior, but the Bible calls Him “a man after God’s own heart.
+(1 Samuel 13:14; Acts 13:22).”
+What distinguished him most was not his achievements, but His desire for God, and that came from God's desire for him.
 When God delivered Israel from slavery in the book of Exodus, it was not merely to relocate them geographically or to free them politically.
-God told Moses to tell Pharoah why He delivered freed them so they could worship Him — so they could meet with Him at Mt.
+God told Moses to tell Pharoah why He delivered freed them: so they could worship Him — so they could meet with Him at Mt.
 Sinai, so He could dwell among them.
 Redemption was about relationship.
-Jesus said on the cross, "Father, forgive them, for they know not what they do."
-(Luke 23:34).
-Jesus asked for the forgiveness of his murderers so that they might one day repent and be able to spend eternity with God- imagine that!
+In the upper room, Jesus tells the disicples that he had to leave them.
+He knew that meant His death.
+He knew that meant His crucifixion.
+But He went through it anyway, and He told the disicples why:

 God does not merely want your agreement.
 He does not just want your personal holiness.
 He does not only want your obedience.
 He wants you.

 Today, pause.
 Sit with this truth.
-Let it sink into the deep places of your soul...God loves you!!!
+Let it sink into the deep places of your soul.

 Reflection Questions